HarryLovesCode/Vulkan-API-Book/chap2/chap2.md

 ## Destructor

 For now, we will simply destroy the instance we created and then exit.
-The destructor therefore looks like this:
+The destructor looks like this:

 ```cpp
 VulkanExample::~VulkanExample() { vkDestroyInstance(instance, NULL); }